base/base/docs/specs/governance/governor.md

 #### `castVoteWithReasonAndParams`

-Cast a vote on a proposal with a reason and additional encoded parameters.
+Cast a vote on a proposal with a reason and additional encoded parameters, which can be consumed by modules.
+This function MUST apply the same logic specified in [`castVote`](#castvote).

 ```solidity
 function castVoteWithReasonAndParams(uint256 _proposalId, uint8 _support, string memory _reason, bytes memory _params) external returns (uint256)